 - Not having sex for a while means your immune system takes a hit since the immunoglobulin levels drop – leaving you vulnerable to a host of infections.

-- Sex is a good way to manage stress levels – so in case you are not getting enough of it, your stress levels increase making you a ticking time bomb…
+- Sex is a good way to manage stress levels – so if you are not getting enough of it, your stress levels increase making you a ticking time bomb…

 - Less sex means it takes longer for you to get into that mood or to even achieve climax.
 The more sex you have, the easier you get into a frisky mood.
 Your libido takes an eventual hit as well.